Beraliv/beraliv.dev/packages/blog2/src/content/2021-05-22-replace-all-occurrences-in-a-string-in-typescript.md

 ---
-title: Replace all occurrences in a string
+title: Replace all occurrences in string literal type in TypeScript
 date: "2021-05-22"
 description: Given the string, replace all string occurrences with specified string
 labels: